rucnyz/vulscan-plugin/README.md

 ### 1.1 API Base URL

 You can set the API base URL by setting the `vulscan.apiBaseUrl` in the `settings.json` file.
-The default URL is "http://api.virtueai.io/api/vulscan".
+The default URL is "https://guard-code-backend.virtueai.io".

 ### 1.2 Auto-Analysis Settings

 You can enable or disable automatic analysis on file save by setting `vulscan.autoAnalyzeOnSave` to `true` or `false` in your settings.

+### 1.3 API Key

+You can set the API key by setting the `vulscan.apiKey`.

+To get your API key, please contact us by [booking a demo](https://meetings.hubspot.com/shekhar-bapat).

+### 1.4 Selected Model

+You can select the model to use for vulnerability analysis by setting the `vulscan.selectedModel`.
+The default model is "virtueguard-code".

+The available models are:
+- virtueguard-code
+- claude-4-sonnet
+- gpt-4.1

 ## 2. How to use